It is important to make sure that IMRF has your account information recorded correctly to prevent any interruption in your services and benefits.

 The Board employs professional investment managers who posses superior capabilities in the management of assets of public retirement funds.
 The Board gives them discretion, consistent with specified objectives and guidelines, to manage the IMRF?s assets.

-The availability of qualified minority and female owned business enterprises and businesses owned by a person with a disability is recognized by the Board.
-The characteristic of being a minority or female owned business enterprise or a business owned by a person with a disability is not a barrier to employment by the Board.
+The availability of qualified minority and women owned business enterprises and businesses owned by a person with a disability is recognized by the Board.
+The characteristic of being a minority or women owned business enterprise or a business owned by a person with a disability is not a barrier to employment by the Board.

 Since 1941, IMRF has provided employees of local governments and school districts in Illinois (with the exception of the City of Chicago and Cook County) with a sound and efficient system for the payment of retirement, disability, and death benefits.